 The Shareholders' Rights Law provides that a company is now required to publicly disclose material transactions (excluding "transactions taking place as part of the company's ordinary activity and concluded under normal market conditions") with related parties no later than at the time of conclusion of the transaction.
 The same requirement applies to material transactions concluded between related parties of a company and subsidiaries of such company.
 The Board of Directors must approve material transactions of the Company with related parties.
-A transaction with a related party is material if (i) its publication and divulgation may have a significant impact on the economic decisions of shareholders and (ii) it may create a risk for the company and its shareholders.
+A transaction with a related party is material if (i) its publication and divulgation may have a significant impact on the economic decisions of shareholders and (ii) it may create a risk for the company and its shareholders which are not related parties, including minority shareholders.
 In the determination of whether a transaction is material both the nature of the transaction and the position of the related party must be taken into account.